mion has an RPC style routing system so Routes are just functions that can be called remotely.

 To share data between middleFns and routes use the shared object within the Call Context.

-import {RpcError, HeadersSubset} from '@mionkit/core';
+import {RpcError, HeadersSubset} from '@mionjs/core';

-import {Routes, initMionRouter, headersFn, route} from '@mionkit/router';
+import {Routes, initMionRouter, headersFn, route} from '@mionjs/router';

 import {getAuthUser, isAuthorized} from 'MyAuth';